rust-lang/rfcs/text/3550-new-range.md

 ## Changed structure and API

-`ops::range::Range` and `ops::range::RangeFrom` will have identical structure to the existing types, with public fields for the bounds.
-However, `ops::range::RangeInclusive` will be changed:
+`std::range::Range` and `std::range::RangeFrom` will have identical structure to the existing types, with public fields for the bounds.
+However, `std::range::RangeInclusive` will be changed:
 - `start` and `end` will be changed to public fields
 - `exhausted` field will be removed entirely